-The Marine Recreation Association was created over forty-eight years ago by a group of marina operators that recognized the importance of a broad-based, forward-thinking group of operators.
+Marine Recreation Association was created over fifty years ago by a group of marina operators that recognized the importance of a broad-based, forward-thinking group of operators.
 It was originally organized to provide a presence at the state legislative level to influence legislation and to introduce legislation that would enhance and protect the marina industry and the boaters that it serves.
 MRA continues to understand that important mission but it has also expanded to fill a much broader role.

 MRA now provides significant educational programs for the marina owner and training opportunities for their management staff.
 Annually the MRA Educational Conference is held in various locations making training and networking convenient and affordable for everyone.
 The relationships created at these educational events continue to pay dividends throughout the years as these colleagues can be called on to assist with problems as they occur.

 The MRA helps the busy marina operator by providing:

 - A network of marina professionals possessing an extensive knowledge of the marine industry.